Using a Reverse Proxy with WP Engine

 Many customers ask us if we support the use of reverse proxies on our system at WP Engine.
 The answer can sometimes be complex and situational.
 In the situations where reverse proxy is supported, there are often extra configuration steps needed.
 In this article we explain which reverse proxy situations are supported, and which are not.

-A reverse proxy is a web server that sits in front of the server hosting your website content, to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
+A reverse proxy is a web server that sits in front of the server hosting your website content and is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
 There are many reasons why you might use a reverse proxy setup.
-Before we continue though, we should explain that WP Engine actually uses reverse proxy on your server itself.
+Before we continue though, we should explain that WP Engine already uses reverse proxy on your server itself.

-In this way, Nginx and EverCache both behave as reverse proxies on your WP Engine environment.
+In this way, Nginx and page cache both behave as reverse proxies on your WP Engine environment.

-Some services like Akamai, CloudFront, Sucuri WAF, and Fastly offer CDN (content delivery network), Security firewall, or load balancing by sending requests through their 3rd party servers and then proxying uncached page requests back to WP Engine.
+Some services like Akamai, CloudFront, Sucuri WAF, and Fastly offer CDN, Security firewall, or load balancing by sending requests through their 3rd party servers and then proxying uncached page requests back to WP Engine.

-While reverse proxy is able to be used in the scenarios outlined above, there is one scenario in which reverse proxy cannot be used: to serve WordPress from a subdirectory of your domain. (e.g. mydomain.com/wordpress or mydomain.com/blog).
+While reverse proxy is able to be used in the scenarios outlined above, there is one scenario in which reverse proxy cannot be used: to serve WordPress from a subdirectory of your domain.
+EX:

 If your plan allows, you may use WordPress Multisite with a subdirectory structure if you prefer.
 However, we would not recommend using WordPress Multisite as a means to accomplish the scenario outlined above.
-WordPress Multisite is best used when your root domain is hosted at WP Engine, as the primary site in your Multisite.
+WordPress Multisite is best used when your root domain is hosted at WP Engine as the primary site in your Multisite network.